Code2dpy/Code2dpy/README.md

-Hi, I’m @Code2dpy
+Hi, we are @Code2dpy

+We are two brothers who love to code.

-I’m interested in coding and learning new programming languages
+We're interested in  learning new programming languages

-I’m currently learning `Python`,`JavaScript` and `Java`
+We're currently learning `Python`,`JavaScript` and `Java`

 <!---